mfaani/mfaani/content/posts/devtools/everything-you-need-to-know-about-macos-keychain-as-an-ios-engineer.md

 All macs also come with a **system** keychain.
 All your WiFi passwords get stored in that.

 The password of your macOS is the same password of your `login` keychain.
 Knowing that is important.
 Because you can safely assume that an agent that's logged in, will have access to the login keychain.
-But also if you ever run into an issue where you get a password prompt for your nomal logins you'd know it's because the password between logging into your mac and the login keychain are off sync.
+But also if you ever run into an issue where you get a password prompt for your normal logins you'd know it's because the password between logging into your mac and the login keychain are off sync.
 For more on that see [here](https://support.apple.com/guide/keychain-access/mac-keychain-password-kyca1242/mac) and [here](https://apple.stackexchange.com/questions/153720/how-do-i-delete-or-fix-my-keychain-after-changing-my-password)